-On July 7, 2021, MAC received a letter from the insurance commission confirming MAC's withdrawal from the insurance business.
+On July 7, 2021, MAC received a letter from the Insurance Commission (IC) confirming MAC's withdrawal from the insurance business.
 It is also stated in the letter that MAC is no longer required to submit annual financial statements and other documentary requirements to the commission starting financial year-end 2021.
-As at December 31, 2022, MAC is in the process of preparing the necessary documents for the amendment of its Articles of Incorporation and By-laws for filing with the SEC and IC.
+As at December 31, 2022, MAC is in the process of preparing the necessary documents for the amendment of its Articles of Incorporation and Bylaws for filing with the SEC and IC.
 Thereafter, the Company plans to engage in the business of asset management.
-In 2023, the Company's application for amendment of its Articles of Incorporation and By-laws is still in process with SEC.
+As of December 31, 2024, the Company's application for amendment of its Articles of Incorporation and By-laws is still in process with SEC.